Minoru/github-search-to-rss/README.md

 # github-search-to-rss

-Converts GitHub search results into an RSS feed (actually Atom).
+Converts results of GitHub issues search into an RSS feed (actually Atom).